Merchandising: Channel merchandising

 This concept can be linked to marketing channels which bring products from the possession of the producer into the possession of the consumer.
-In recent decades, these methods utilized by companies to provide merchandise have expanded from in-person only, to online-only for some stores during the COVID-19 pandemic, to a mixture of both, sometimes referred to as omnichannel retailing.
+In recent decades, these methods used by companies to provide merchandise have expanded from in-person only, to online-only for some stores during the COVID-19 pandemic, to a mixture of both, sometimes referred to as omnichannel retailing.
 The combination of both options for consumers provides a favorable encounter with retailers that makes them more likely to purchase products and return to the seller again at a future date.
 However, these strategies can be difficult for sellers to maintain as it can require many more physical and technical resources that may not be currently available to them.